bayquen/dibsdash/README.md

-# DibsDash
+# DibsDash.com

-## Coordinate party and potluck items with friends!
+## Coordinate party and potluck items with friends easily!

-### Coordinate food, drinks and more for your next gathering.
+# Simply create an event, share link, then add & claim items together.
 No more messy Google Sheets.
 No accounts or downloads needed.